 Give Bread - Our Charity Policy

 In 2016 we started working with the Ifakara Bakery, Tanzania.
 We developed our first gluten free loaf and felt it was a good opportunity to give something back.
 Therefore through the sale of every award winning loaf, a loaf of bread gets donated to children in need in Tanzania.
-So far in 2016 we have donated over 6000 loaves.
+As of the end of 2016 we have donated over 6000 loaves.

 Adopt a School